 How we use your personal information

-This statement explains how the College (“we” and “our”) handles and uses data we collect about our alumnae and our past, current and future supporters (“you” and “your”) and those who have requested to be kept informed as a Friend of the New Hall Art Collection.
+This statement explains how the College (“we” and “our”) handles and uses data we collect about our alumnae and our past, current and future supporters (“you” and “your”) and those who have requested to be kept informed as a Friend of The Women's Art Collection.
 In broad terms, we use your data to keep in touch with you as alumnae (as life-long members of the College) and supporters, in order to keep you up to date with our activities and developments, to provide services to you, and to identify ways in which you can support us, through donations and/or volunteering your time and expertise.

 We will retain your data indefinitely or until you request us to do otherwise.
 When changes are made to this statement, we will publish the updated version to our website and notify you by other communications channels as we deem appropriate or necessary.

 The controller for your personal data is Murray Edwards College, New Hall, Huntingdon Road, Cambridge, CB3 0DF.
 The person responsible for data protection at the time of issue, and the person who is responsible for monitoring compliance with relevant legislation in relation to the protection of personal data, is the Bursar, Rob Hopwood, firstname.lastname@example.org

 The legal basis for processing your personal data is that it is necessary for the purposes of our legitimate interests, where we have concluded that our interests do not impact inappropriately on your fundamental rights and freedoms, except where elsewhere in this statement we have indicated otherwise.
 You may ask us to explain our rationale at any time.

 How your data is used by the College